 - US Sailing Individual, College or Family Membership (youth membership is not applicable and only one instructor is allowed per family membership)

-- *** NEW!
-US Sailing Teaching & Coaching Fundamentals (Starting 9/15/19) : Developed in conjunction with the US Olympic Committee (USOC), this course gives the building blocks of good instructional practices for becoming an effective educator on and off the water.
+- US Sailing Teaching & Coaching Fundamentals (TCFO).
+This approximately 90-minute online course is free.
 A guide on how to complete the course can be found here and a few Frequently Asked Questions are answered here.
+Candidates who have not completed TCFO will not be allowed to participate in the online section of Level 1.

 Small Boat Level 1 Instructor Certification is not valid unless accompanied by: